st-user/zerodep-web-push-java/README.md

 To achieve this, this project focuses on:

 - having no dependencies on any specific third-party library.
-- providing independent classes for each feature.
+- providing an independent component for each feature.
 For example, in this library, the `VAPIDKeyPair` interface and the `MessageEncryption` interface are defined and can be used independently.

 ## Requirements